Fibaro vs Control4: Your ideal home automation system

 Let’s tour each system in detail and then try to draw a fair comparison between the two, allowing you to make an informed buying decision.

 Headquartered in Poznan, Poland, Fibaro launched in 2010.
-Today, their products can be found in over 100 countries.
+Today, their products can be found in over 100 countries and are affordable to buy.
 Fibaro is widely considered to be one of the most advanced wireless smart home systems.

 Devices are designed around the Z-Wave protocol, allowing them compatibility with thousands of 3rd party devices.
 All devices work are compatible with the Apple HomeKit protocol, offering even more options to automate your home.

 Fibaro offers devices to control every aspect of your home and the system can be operated from anywhere with Wi-Fi.
-As voice control has become popular, Fibaro also works with Google Assistant and Amazon Alexa.
+With voice control becoming popular, Fibaro works with both the Google Assistant and Amazon Alexa.

 How does Fibaro works?